wang-edward/uwrt_software_training/guide.md

 ## P1

-Create a node that clears any existing turtles when it gets run
+Create a node that clears any existing turtles when it gets run.

 ### Prerequisite reading
 [How to setup your ROS2 workspace with colcon](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html)